New Hampshire Hourly Paycheck Calculator

 Estimate New Hampshire hourly paycheck after deductions and taxes.
 Enter pay rate, hours, overtime, benefits.
 Examples calculate and scroll results.

-New Hampshire payroll taxes
+New Hampshire Payroll Taxes

-- Employee (federal): Income tax (IRS W-4), Social Security, Medicare, and Additional Medicare for high earners.
+- Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.

 - Pretax deductions: May lower federal taxable wages and, when eligible, FICA.